 For prevention of heartworm disease, the veterinary medicinal product must be applied at regular monthly intervals during the time of the year when mosquitoes (the intermediate hosts which carry and transmit heartworm larvae) are present.
-The veterinary medicinal product may be administered throughout the year or at least 1 month before the first expected exposure to mosquitoes.
+The veterinary medicinal product may be administered throughout the year.
+The first dose may be given after first possible exposure to mosquitoes, but not more than one month after this exposure.
 Treatment should continue at regular monthly intervals until 1 month after the last exposure to mosquitoes.
 To establish a treatment routine, it is recommended that the same day or date be used each month.
-When replacing another heartworm preventative veterinary medicinal product in a heartworm prevention programme, the first treatment with this veterinary medicinal product must be given within 1 month of the last dose of the former medication.
+When replacing another heartworm preventative product in a heartworm prevention programme, the first treatment with the veterinary medicinal product must be given within 1 month of the last dose of the former veterinary medicinal product.

 In non-endemic areas there should be no risk of cats having heartworm.
-Therefore they can be treated without special precautions.
+Therefore, they can be treated without special precautions.

-Roundworm and hookworm treatment (Toxocara cati and Ancylostoma tubaeforme):
+Roundworm and hookworm treatment (Toxocara cati and Ancylostoma tubaeforme)

 In areas endemic for heartworm, monthly treatment may significantly reduce the risk of re-infection caused by the respective roundworms and hookworms.
-In areas nonendemic for heartworm, the veterinary medicinal product can be used as part of a seasonal prevention programme against fleas and gastrointestinal nematodes.
+In areas non-endemic for heartworm, the veterinary medicinal product can be used as part of a seasonal prevention programme against fleas and gastrointestinal nematodes.